How to expand PS5 storage

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The PlayStation 5 video games console from Sony comes with a revolutionary PCIe Gen 4 M.2 NVMe SSD internal hard drive.
 It's great for next-gen features, but it's very limited in size.
 In fact, after the operating system is installed, you're looking at just 664GB of space.
-And that's not just to store games, but other media and any screenshots or videos you take as you play.
+And that space is not just used to store games, but other media and any screenshots or videos you take as you play.

 If you look at our list of install sizes for PS5 games, it'll be immediately obvious how claustrophobic that 664GB feels.
 Many next-gen games, in particular popular blockbusters, are well over the 100GB mark each.
 We need more PS5 storage space.